We will still have measures in place to ensure a safe and enjoyable visit to The White House.

-Please note, we cannot save specific tables or areas; table allocations depend on the number of people dining and current social distancing measures.
+Please note, we cannot save specific tables or areas.

 The White House stands like a land mark high on the Pennine hills, with panoramic views of the surrounding moors and Hollingworth Lake far below.